 Some Fax devices (such as MFPs) and T38 compatible fax machines, transmit directly as T.38 and can receive and convert inbound calls to an image, and then print as normal.
 An image of a sample FoIP solutions is shown at the end of this article.

 Service providers (such as companies like J2) convert faxes to emails, allow people to send a document (such as a word document) as a fax.
-Most e-fax solutions traditionally sent converted the document to a regular fax format to send to regular fax machines.
+Most e-fax solutions convert the document to a regular fax format to send to regular fax machines.
 This requires having a Front-End-Process (FEP) to transmit the document as a fax or convert a fax transmission to a document.

 Sippy does not provide an "eFax" solution - but does provide all the APIs needed for a partner to develop an eFax solution that integrates with Sippy.
 APIs can be used to synchronize billing data between the eFax system (and users) and the Sippy Softswitch.
 The Sippy solution can then be used to invoice the eFax customers, modify balances, perform top-ups etc.